Kaya F.C.–Iloilo: AFC Champions League debut

+On 28 November 2024, during an AFC Champions League Two match, Kaya made history after drawing 1–1 at home against J1 League club Sanfrecce Hiroshima, ending the Japanese club's four game winning streak in the group stage.
+Shuto Komaki scored in the 18th minute for the team.

+Stadium

+The football stadium of the Iloilo Sports Complex in Iloilo City is Kaya–Iloilo's designated home venue for the Philippines Football League since 2018.
+By 2022, the club has been considering the Campo Alcantara Football Stadium in Pavia in Iloilo province.
+The stadium was under construction as early as 2020.

+When the club was briefly known as the Kaya–Makati, it played its home matches at the football stadium of the University of Makati in what was then part of the city of Makati for the inaugural 2017 PFL season.

 Crest and colors

 The colors of Kaya's crest (red, green, yellow and black) are mainly based on the pan-African colors that are associated with Rastafari.
 This is due to the heavy influence of Reggae on the club's founding members' lives.

 The 31 stars on the crest is a tribute to club co-founder John-Rey "Lupoy" Bela-ong, with each star signifying every year of his life.
 Bela-ong died at the age of 31 in 2002, when he was stabbed to death while exiting a bus in Quezon City.
 At that time, he was carrying the material for Kaya's team uniforms, which were then stolen by his killers.

 In 2017, Kaya launched their new logos, with the only major changes being the words "Makati City" instead of the club's founding year put on the bottom of the crest.
 The team's founding year, 1996, has instead been put inside the ball of the crest, also at the bottom.
 When the club transferred to Iloilo City, the logo had a minor revision with the text "Makati City" changed to "Iloilo", the new home province of the club.